XRPLF/rippled/src/ripple/net/ShardDownloader.md

 ### Recovery

-Persisting the current state of both the archive handler and the downloader is achieved by leveraging a SQLite database rather than flat files, as the database protects against data corruption that could result from a system crash.
+Persisting the current state of both the archive handler and the downloader is achieved by leveraging an SQLite database rather than flat files, as the database protects against data corruption that could result from a system crash.

 ##### ShardArchiveHandler

 Although `SSLHTTPDownloader` is a generic class that could be used to download a variety of file types, currently it is used exclusively by the `ShardArchiveHandler` to download shards.
-In order to provide resilience, the `ShardArchiveHandler` will utilize a SQLite database to preserve its current state whenever there are active, paused, or queued downloads.
+In order to provide resilience, the `ShardArchiveHandler` will use an SQLite database to preserve its current state whenever there are active, paused, or queued downloads.
 The `shard_db` section in the configuration file allows users to specify the location of the database to use for this purpose.

 ###### SQLite Table Format